 - Plywood boards cut to the size you need

-- Primer and wall paint, paint roller, paint tray, brush.
+- paint roller, paint tray, brush.

 If you have a nail gun, great, if not use a hammer and nails.
 Worked pretty good for me.